 Ultimately, international criminal connections have enormous legal ramifications.
 They must balance between security, procedural justice, and the rights of individuals.
 INTERPOL has the responsibility to find the right balance between these two requirements.

 While the report acknowledges the need for reform, it also notes that corrective measures are not mandatory.
 They can be lifted in INTERPOL’s rules or reinstated.
 In the case of Syria, the corrective measures were lifted but did not affect the country’s status as an INTERPOL member.

 INTERPOL, the International Criminal Police Organization, has developed a reliable and secure communication network to provide support to its member countries.
 Its day-to-day operations are carried out by the General Secretariat, which is headed by the Secretary-General.

 In addition to the provision of security, Interpol aims to enhance national capabilities in cyber skills.
 Its 24/7 Contact Points for Computer-related Crime, which include 195 member countries, can bridge gaps with other networks and complement bilateral communications.
-The organisation also seeks to develop national technical capabilities and knowledge.
+The organization also seeks to develop national technical capabilities and knowledge.

 In the past, Interpol has been criticized for its lack of transparency, its reliance on private sector bodies, and its multimillion-dollar deals with the pharmaceutical industry, FIFA, and Philip Morris.
 Its legal framework has been criticized for eroding the sovereignty of states in matters of policing.

 Our firm excels in providing professional legal counsel on multiple aspects of international law.
 You can also discover the talents of our accomplished sanctions lawyers who are focused on supporting clients in navigating the challenges of international sanctions regulations.
 Additionally, we extend services that involve compliance with US sanctions regulations, backed by our OFAC sanctions lawyers team’s expertise in handling OFAC-related disputes.